-Curtain wall is a wall which encloses a space within a building but does not support the structure in any way.
+A curtain wall is a wall that encloses a space within a building but does not support the structure in any way.
 It is the outer covering or skin of a building, in which the outer walls are non-structural but merely keep the weather out and occupants in.
 As the curtain wall is a non-structural cladding system for the external surfaces, it can be made of a lightweight material thus reducing construction cost.
-The most popular material used for this is glass which suffices not only creating an enclosure but lets the light in and therefore, creating large and uninterrupted areas with clear passage of light .
+The most popular material used for this is glass which suffices not only creating an enclosure but lets the light in and therefore, creates large and uninterrupted areas with clear passage of light.

-Other materials which can be used are Aluminium Composite Panels (ACP), metal panels or even thin stone, thus creating an attractive facade of a building whenever required.
-These materials, especially ACP and glass, are available in wide spectrum of colours and choices.
+Other materials that can be used are Aluminium Composite Panels (ACP), metal panels or even thin stone, thus creating an attractive facade of a building whenever required.
+These materials, especially ACP and glass, are available in a wide spectrum of colours and choices.

 The Story and Significance

 English architect and civil engineer, Peter Ellis built Oriel Chambers (1864) and 16 Cook Street (1866) both in Liverpool, England.
 These two buildings are credited as the first curtain walls utilizing glass.
 Aluminium framed walled systems started developing rapidly after World War II, sometime during the 1930’s when the production and supply of aluminium became readily available.
 They became a cost-competitive and cost-effective alternative to other facade treatments.
 ACP was extensively used in the later part of the 20th century onwards, and soon became a staple of the modernist movement of which we all know so nostalgically: Bauhaus school, Hall Idie building, Seagram’s building etc.